polzdgl/BaseApp/README.md

    Replace `Your-SQL-Server-Connection-String` with your actual connection string.

-4. Set the `BaseApp.API` and `BaseApp.Web` projects as the startup projects.
+4. Set the `BaseApp.Server` project as the startup project.
 5. Run the application in Development mode.
 The database and required tables will be created automatically.
 6. Open the Swagger UI for API documentation:
    ```